84pontiacdream/aws-sap-notes/README.md

 |Continuous improvement for existing solutions|25%|
 |Accelerate workload migration and modernization|20%|

+## Prerequisite Study
+Complete the following Udemy courses:

++[ ] AWS Networking Masterclass
++[ ] AWS Redshift - A Comprehensive Guide
++[ ] Amazon DynamoDb Data Modeling For Architects and Developers

 ## Sections

-heading for list
+Sections to be completed:

 + [ ] actual checkbox
-1. [ ] also a checkbox
+[ ] also a checkbox